buildbuddy-io/buildbuddy/docs/rbe-setup.md

 ## Authentication

-You'll wat to authenticate your RBE builds with either API key or certificate based auth.
+You'll want to authenticate your RBE builds with either API key or certificate based auth.
 For more info on how to set this up, see our [authentication guide](guide-auth.md).

 ## Optimizations